EGGS-Experiment/Parallel-Computing-Cluster/qt_slurm/README.md

 ### Python

 If using Python, you will only need to use the pqt.parallelize() function.
-This just needs to be added
+This should be added to the end of your code with the necessary arguments.

 ### Graphing